agilej/fava/README.md

     });
 ```

-Judge is there any element match Predicate
+Test is there any element match Predicate

 ```java
     boolean hasAnyBiggerThanThree = ints.any(new Predicate<Integer>(){